gdbots/app-bundle-php/README.md

 using the composer `ScriptHandler` which has application details which are generated at build or deploy time and then would not change unless a new deploy happened.

-This happens when composer install runs or potentially Chef or CodeDeploy.
-Composer json example:
+This happens when composer install runs or potentially Chef, CodeDeploy, etc.  composer.json example:

 ```json
 {